-Agencies are required to deal with personal information in compliance with the Information Privacy Act 2009 (Qld) (IP Act).
-Chapter 3A of the IP Act creates a mandatory notification of data breach (MNDB) scheme.
+Queensland government agencies1 must handle personal information2 in accordance with the Information Privacy Act 2009 (Qld) (IP Act).
+Chapter 3A of the IP Act creates a mandatory notification of data breach (MNDB) scheme, which requires agencies (other than local government3) to notify individuals and the Information Commissioner about eligible data breaches involving personal information held by the agency.

-This guideline is designed to assist Queensland government agencies to understand their data breach policy and eligible data breach register obligations under the MNDB scheme.
-It should be read in conjunction with the Mandatory notification of data breach and Mandatory notification of data breach exemptions guidelines.
+The MNDB scheme also requires agencies to keep an internal register of eligible data breaches and publish a data breach policy.
+This guideline is intended to assist agencies to develop their data breach policy and eligible data breach register.
+It must be read in conjunction with Mandatory notification of data breach.

 Depending on the circumstances, agencies may find it useful to include additional information about a data breach in the register, for example:

-Section 73 requires agencies to prepare and publish a Data Breach Policy (DBP) outlining how it will respond to a data breach, including a suspected eligible data breach of the agency.
-It is important to note that the obligation publish a DBP includes data breaches generally.
+Section 73 of the IP Act requires agencies to prepare and publish a Data Breach Policy (DBP) outlining how it will respond to a data breach, including a breach the agency suspects is an eligible data breach.

-The agency’s DBP should apply generally to any data breach an agency might experience.
-There is no requirement that it include detailed information about an agency’s information security systems, practices or procedures.
+The DBP is not required to contain detailed information about an agency’s information security systems, practices or procedures.

-A DBP is a documented policy or plan setting out the procedures to be followed in the event an agency experiences a data breach, including a breach that is a suspected eligible data breach.
-It should also establish the roles and responsibilities of agency staff in relation to responding to and managing a breach.
+A DBP is a documented policy or plan setting out the procedures to be followed if an agency experiences a data breach, including a breach that is a suspected eligible data breach.
+It should establish the roles and responsibilities of agency staff in responding to and managing a breach.

 Having a robust, documented and operationalised DBP can facilitate a timely and effective response to a data breach, in turn avoiding or mitigating potential harms to affected individuals, and reducing the risks to agencies.

-Agencies should link to their DBP policy from their Queensland Privacy Principle Policy (QPP Policy)11 and intranet or other central staff repository, and ensure all staff know how to access the policy.
+Agencies should link to their DBP policy from their Queensland Privacy Principle Policy (QPP Policy)6 and intranet or other central staff repository, and ensure all staff know how to access the policy.

 A DBP should set out an agency’s plan for dealing with data breaches from start to finish.
 A clear and precise DBP will enable agencies to: